Frequently Asked Questions

 The combination is anchored by five core strategic pillars:

-Under the terms of the definitive agreement, Udemy stockholders will receive 0.800 shares of Coursera common stock for each share of Udemy common stock, representing a 26% premium to the average closing prices of Udemy and Coursera over the last 30 trading days prior to announcement.
+Under the terms of the definitive agreement, Udemy stockholders will receive 0.800 shares of Coursera common stock for each share of Udemy common stock, representing a 26% premium to the average closing price of Udemy common stock over the last 30 trading days prior to public announcement.
+Prior to entering into the definitive agreement, each company received a fairness opinion from an independent financial advisor.

 Coursera will remain headquartered in Mountain View, California.